gazebosim/sdf_tutorials/param_passing/proposal.md

 Discussed in this section is the proposed design for specifying parameters and the actions available to the user.
-The intent is to provide a means of manipulating almost all parameters in SDF models through model/world files without requiring modifications to already existing/created models files.
+The intent is to provide a means of manipulating almost all parameters in SDF models through model/world files without requiring modifications to already existing/created model files.
 The new attributes `element_id` and `action` (detailed below) will be reserved from being used in other elements in SDFormat.